RiabovAndrew/TextParser/README.md

 ## How to

-Run application in your command prompt using one these arguments:
+Run application in your command prompt using one of these arguments:

 `-h` or `--help`               shows help message and exits.<br>
 `-v` or `--version`            prints version information and exits.<br>